Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?

 We visualised the results by arranging the phase-space distribution at each volume along a row, for a given time step, and stack the resulting rows in ascending order of simulation time $t$.
 This yields what we refer to as a phase-space 'chronogram'.
 This is a very useful way to visualise the spatiotemporal evolution of the phase spiral, as we have shown earlier \citepalias[][]{bla21e}, and it has been adopted by more recent studies \citep[][]{gar22c,asa25a}.

-This way we end up with two different chronograms: a $\vp$-chronogram, and a $\vR$-chronogram, each spanning 12 columns (corresponding to the spherical sampling volumes) and 21 rows (with a time step of roughly 10 Myr, from $t=0$ to $t \approx 2$~Gyr).
+Following this approach we end up with two different chronograms: a $\vp$-chronogram, and a $\vR$-chronogram, each spanning 12 columns (corresponding to the spherical sampling volumes) and 21 rows (with a time step of roughly 10 Myr, from $t=0$ to $t \approx 2$~Gyr).
 We refer to each volume-timestep pair on a chronogram as a `cell'.

 We calculated $\vp$- and $\vR$-chronograms for each of our runs, thus allowing for a like-for-like comparison of the incidence rate of the phase spiral across simulations.
-For the sake of brevity, we do not include examples of chronograms in this study, but instead refer the reader to \citetalias[]{bla21e} (their figure 12), and to the more recent work by \citet[][their figure 2]{gar22c} and \citet[][their figure 12]{asa25a}.
+For the sake of brevity, we do not include examples of chronograms in this study, but instead refer the reader to \citetalias[]{bla21e} (their fig.~12), and to the more recent work by \citet[][their fig.~2]{gar22c} and \citet[][their fig.~12]{asa25a}.